ineffably/lor-buddy/readme.md

 *I did not get around to publishing it, but, thats my prototype which is in that old codebase I said I wasn't going to look at. heh.*

+## Disclaimer

+THE PROGRAM IS PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTIES OF MERCHANTABILITY, NONINFRINGMENT, OR OF FITNESS FOR A PARTICULAR PURPOSE.
+LICENSOR DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE PROGRAM WILL MEET YOUR REQUIREMENTS OR THAT OPERATION WILL BE UNINTERRUPTED OR ERROR FREE.
+LICENSOR MAKES NO WARRANTIES RESPECTING ANY HARM THAT MAY BE CAUSED BY MALICIOUS USE OF THIS SOFTWARE.
+LICENSOR FURTHER EXPRESSLY DISCLAIMS ANY WARRANTY OR REPRESENTATION TO AUTHORIZED USERS OR TO ANY THIRD PARTY.

+LOR BUDDY isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.